stevencoutts/cisco-dnac/README.md

 # dnac

-A modern Python client library for Cisco DNA Center's REST API.
-This library provides a type-safe, feature-rich interface for interacting with Cisco DNA Center, with support for authentication, request/response serialization, and task management.
+A modern Python client library for Cisco Catalyst Centre's REST API.
+This library provides a type-safe, feature-rich interface for interacting with Cisco Catalyst Centre, with support for authentication, request/response serialization, and task management.

 ## Features